 There are different options and, depending where you will give birth, different choices may be available to you.
 Most women use breathing and relaxation techniques whether or not they choose to have pain-relieving drugs.
 You can find more information on the labour pains website.

 There are different forms of pain relief aside from pain-relieving drugs.
 The primary one is breathing and relaxation techniques but birthing pools and lying in water are also considered non-chemical ways of helping you cope with the pain.

 Other methods of non-drug pain relief are things like TENS-machine, homeopathy, hypnosis, acupuncture or acupressure.
-You will need to see a specialised practitioner if you are interested in these methods – they are not covered by your midwife.
+Some of these will require a specialised practitioner.

 Relaxation doesn’t take away pain, but it can prevent pain becoming stronger, because tension increases pain levels.
 The main aim is to help you cope with the pain and not be overwhelmed by it.
 Then you will be fully conscious and in as much control of your labour as you want to be.
 Research shows that when women are relaxed they release the body’s own, hormone-like, pain relievers – endorphins.